Billy Kim

-Billy (Jang Hwan) Kim (born 1934) is a prominent Christian evangelist and humanitarian.
+Billy (Jang Hwan) Kim (born July 25, 1934) is a prominent Christian evangelist and humanitarian.
 He was the president of the Baptist World Alliance from 2000 until 2005 when he was succeeded by David Coffey.

 Early life

 Billy Kim was born in Suwon, Korea on July 25, 1934 into a poor farming family with three older brothers and an older sister.
-Born during the final years of the Japanese occupation, as a child he dreamed of becoming a politician in order to help his countrymen.
-When the Korean War broke out in June 1950, the Kim family could not escape thus enduring the hardships of war in Suwon.
+When the Korean War broke out in June 1950, the Kim family could not escape and stayed in Suwon.
 Billy worked as a houseboy for the U. S. military under Sgt.
 Carl Powers, who helped him go to America to get an education.
 He left Korea on November 12, 1951.
 Carl Powers enrolled Billy at Bob Jones University in Greenville, South Carolina where Billy converted to Christianity.
-Early on in his college career, Kim won a South Carolina speech contest with a speech entitled “I Speak for Democracy”.
+Early on in his college career, Kim won a South Carolina speech contest with a speech entitled "I Speak for Democracy".
 He began preaching at small country churches on weekends.
 He earned a Bachelor of Arts in Biblical Studies in 1956.

 In August 1958, Billy married Gertrude "Trudy" Stephens whom he met at Bob Jones University.

 In February 1959, Billy was ordained at Dante Baptist Church, and in November of that year received his master's degree.